Tetraselmis: Cell morphology

 Tetraselmis species vary greatly in cell size and shape.
 Cells can be round, ovoid, elliptical, flattened, compressed, or a combination of these shapes, in which their side lengths can vary in range from 3.5 to 25 μm.
 Tetraselmis cells have four flagella of equal length, which emerge from a depression near the apex.
 In most species, the flagella emerge in pairs and project away from each other.
 Generally, individual cells travel in a linear fashion for a long period of time, and then rapidly change direction without stopping, in which their flagella generate force for motion through an aqueous environment.
-See figure 1 for general features of the flagella and cell body of Tetraselmis species.

 They have a single large chloroplast, usually with four anterior lobes, which occupies most of the cytoplasmic compartment.
 Some species have reduced or no lobes, and some have developed posterior lobes.
 Like other green algal lineages, the thylakoids and lamellae have no set number or pattern within the chloroplast.
 The chloroplast contains one pyrenoid, which is encircled in a starch-shell, and one eyespot.
 The pyrenoid is usually central within the cell; the location of the stigma however, varies from species largely due to cell size and shape.
 The stigma is composed of two lipid-granule layers separated by a single thylakoid, which are parallel with the chloroplast membrane.
 Stigmas are a concentration of pigment granules which the cell uses to detect light allowing them to orientate themselves within the water column.
 Both the pyrenoid and the stigma can be used for taxonomic classification due to their reliable and inherent positioning in species.
 See figure 1 for a visual representation of the position of the chloroplast, stigma, pyrenoid, and flagellar depression.